isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This is known as "the rule of five" or "the rule of six", depending on whether you count the default constructor.
+This is known as "the rule of five."

 ##### Note

-If you want a default implementation of a default operation (while defining another), write `=default` to show you're doing so intentionally for that function.
+If you want a default implementation (while defining another), write `=default` to show you're doing so intentionally for that function.
-If you don't want a default operation, suppress it with `=delete`.
+If you don't want a generated default function, suppress it with `=delete`.

 ##### Example, good